Is Mint Mobile a better value than Google Fi?

 - Minimum of three months

 Google Fi is a great premium option with no contracts.
 You get the benefit of more than one network with a supported phone that keeps speeds and coverage higher than many other carriers.
-You can also take that data with you internationally for no extra fee in more than 200 countries.
+You can also take that data with you internationally for no extra fee in more than 200 countries with most plans.

 Pros

-- Free roaming data in 200+ countries
+- Free-roaming data in 200+ countries

-- Data is free over 6GB
+- Data is free over 6GB on the Flexible plan

 - Multiple networks